JSX ATR 42-600 on the ramp

 Rotation

-Green Wing logo with white letters against a green backdrop, and leafs on either sideJoining JSX this week to celebrate the US public charter carrier’s first 30-seat ATR 42-600, which has plied the Santa Monica-Las Vegas route since December, ATR doubled down on its message that the U.S. market holds “strong potential” for the turboprop.
+Green Wing logo with white letters against a green backdrop, and leafs on either sideJoining JSX this week in Santa Monica to celebrate the US public charter carrier’s first 30-seat ATR 42-600, ATR doubled down on its message that the U.S. market holds “strong potential” for turboprops.

 The 2-1-configured turboprop features cabin interiors from the airframer’s new HighLine collection, including single seats on the left side of the aircraft with side tables and cupholders.